foundling/scaffold/README.md

 See here for the [contributors guide](https://github.com/foundling/superdir/blob/master/CONTRIBUTING.md).

+## Motivation:

+Between learning to build new things and writing about how to build things, I inevitably end up creating a lot of temporary directory structures.  `superdir` is a quick and visually intuitive way to generate these temporary structures without having to dive into code, much less debug that code.
+Just copy a file structure that you find in a tutorial, put it in a file, pipe it to `superdir`, and off you go.

 ## Behavior:

+- `superdir` uses the level of indentation in your flat-file representation to create a file hierarchy at the output directory.
+- If no output directory is specified, a generic one is created with the date appended.
 - `superdir` creates the directory structure from the schema only if it passes validation.
 - By default, lines that end with '`/`' are treated as directories.
 Everything else is treated as a file.
 - Comments should be prefixed by '`#`'.